 Roy Fuhrmann

-In addition to his lengthy service to the MAC, Fuhrmann served more than 20 years as an Army National Guard aviation officer, with deployments to Guatemala, Bosnia and Iraq.
+In addition to his lengthy service to the MAC, Fuhrmann served more than 20 years as an Army National Guard aviation and medical officer, with deployments to Guatemala, Bosnia and Iraq.
 Over the course of his service, he commanded three aviation units before retiring from military service in 2009.